tasox/LogRM/README.md

 PS> RMLog -user <username> -pass <password> -fips <file with ips> -users PS> RMLog -ip 127.0.0.1 -users
 ```

+In earlier windows versions for example Windows server 2008, you can not have more than 5 winrm connections with the same host

 ## Time Bomb